msnehagup/biztalk-docs/biztalk/core/high-availability-using-sql-server-always-on-availability-groups.md

 ![SQLAG_Recommended](../core/media/sqlag-recommended.png)

-Starting with BizTalk Server 2020, high availablity for BAM DTS packages is supported using SSIS Catalog.
+**Starting with BizTalk Server 2020**, high availablity for BAM DTS packages is supported using SSIS Catalog.
 Add SSISDB database to availability group alongwith BizTalk databases.

-Starting with BizTalk Server 2020, this configuration is illustrated below, and recommended for BizTalk Databases in Availability Groups:
+**Starting with BizTalk Server 2020**, this configuration is illustrated below, and recommended for BizTalk Databases in Availability Groups:

 ![SQLAG_BTS2020_Recommended](../core/media/sqlag-bts2020-recommended.png)

-Along with SQL Server databases, BizTalk Server configuration also creates SQL Server security logins and SQL Agent Jobs.
+In addition to SQL Server databases, BizTalk Server configuration also creates SQL Server security logins and SQL Agent Jobs.
 AlwaysOn Availability Groups only provide the ability to manage databases inside an Availability Group.
 Logins and SQL Agent Jobs for BizTalk need to be created and updated/managed manually on all the availability replicas.

 The following list of SQL Server security logins are associated with BizTalk Server.
 You may have additional logins created for your BizTalk Server applications.
 If so, you need to replicate them on every instance of SQL Server hosting a replica of BizTalk databases.